knetikmedia/knetikcloud-android-client/docs/UsersInventoryApi.md

 UsersInventoryApi apiInstance = new UsersInventoryApi();
 Integer userId = 56; // Integer | The id of the user
 Integer id = 56; // Integer | The id of the user inventory
-String inventoryStatus = "inventoryStatus_example"; // String | The inventory status object
+InventoryStatusWrapper inventoryStatus = new InventoryStatusWrapper(); // InventoryStatusWrapper | The inventory status object try {
-try {
     Void result = apiInstance.updateUserInventoryStatus(userId, id, inventoryStatus);
     System.out.println(result);